-Polling Questions: Polling questions through zoom will be used for rapid feedback to foster interactive learning in a large classroom setting.
+Polling Questions: Polling questions in class will be used for rapid feedback to foster interactive learning in a large classroom setting.
 Polling questions will be used during class time to make students think about, and discuss with each other, how the newly discussed material fits within the bigger picture of molecular biology, and how experimental observation and experimental design can address questions in molecular biology.

-Problem Sets/Assignments: Problem sets will be posted on the class website on most Fridays during the quarter (see the schedule for the specific dates).
+Problem Sets: Problem sets will be posted on the class website on most Thursdays during the quarter (see the schedule for the specific dates).
 Problem sets are used as a tool to promote understanding of the discussed topics through problem solving.
 It is optional to work through the problem sets.
 However, it is very strongly recommended to work through the problem sets either alone or in study groups before looking at answer keys or going to discussion section.

 To best prepare yourself for exams, I highly recommend you sit down with each problem set and take them as if they were exams - i.e., write down your answers.
 Do this before hearing answers from other students, attending discussion sections and/or looking at keys.
-Submitting completed problem sets to your IA 2hrs before the class starts will get you a point, if you do this for each problem set you will get 8 points.
+Submitting completed problem sets to your IA 2hrs before the class starts will gain you extra credit.
+If you complete and submit 6/8 problems sets you will get 3 extra credit points.

-Answer keys for each problem set will be posted on the next Thursday (see the schedule for the specific dates).
+Answer keys for each problem sets will be posted on the next Friday (see the schedule for the specific dates).